passbolt/passbolt_help/_includes/configure/configure-debian-package-mariadb.md

 {%
     include articles/figure.html
     url= imgUrl
-    legend="Configure mariadb dialog" width="450px"
+    legend="Configure database dialog" width="450px"
 %}

-The configuration process will ask you for the credentials of the mariadb admin user to create a new database.
+The configuration process will ask you for the credentials of the {{ databaseEngine }} admin user to create a new database.
 {% if migrate %}You will find the root password on the server in the file `/root/.mysql_credentials`. {% else %}By default in most installations the admin username would be `root` and the password would be empty.{% endif %}

 {% assign imgUrl = '/assets/img/help/2020/05/debian-package/mysql_admin_user.png' %}